opral/monorepo/README.md

 # Inlang

-Inlang is an open source localization solution for software build on top [Mozilla's Fluent project](https://projectfluent.org/).
+Inlang is an open source localization solution for software build on top [Mozilla's Fluent system](https://projectfluent.org/).

 ## Goal

-Build an ecosystem around Fluent and standardize localization of software.
+Build an ecosystem around Mozilla's Fluent system and thereby standardize the localization process of software.

 ## Status